orbismobile/mobile.frontendlabs.io/readme.md

 ### Change status

-Open your .md file with an editor and change the value of `draft: true` to `draft: false`, and write some of markdown like this:
+Open your new file `source/content/posts/post_name.md` file with an editor and change the value of `draft: true` to `draft: false`, and write some of markdown like this:

 ```
 ---